 The Secretary of State reserves the right to substitute or replace existing cameras and telecommunications network with new technology, or to run such technology in tandem with its existing infrastructure.
 Camera sites provided to Licensees may be changed at any time without notice.
 Traffic Information Licensees shall have no operational control over the cameras.
 Licensees shall not have exclusive use of any camera.
 The Secretary of State and the police service have priority use of the cameras.
 Decisions on priority of use by Licensees are made by the Secretary of State and are final.

-Security of the Highways England National Telecommunications System (NRTS)
+Security of the National Highways National Telecommunications System (NRTS)

-The Licensee shall put in place controls to ensure that the security, reliability, performance, accuracy and completeness of Highways England telecommunications and data is not compromised; and shall maintain such security measures as may from time to time reasonably be specified by the Secretary of State to prevent unauthorized access to the Highways England telecommunications system.
+The Licensee shall put in place controls to ensure that the security, reliability, performance, accuracy and completeness of our telecommunications and data is not compromised; and shall maintain such security measures as may from time to time reasonably be specified by the Secretary of State to prevent unauthorized access to our telecommunications system.